Tony Smith (civil servant)

-Anthony John Smith CBE is a global border security consultant and former Director General of the UK Border Force.
+Anthony John Smith CBE is a British civil servant who served as the Director General of the UK Border Force.
 He was previously Gold Commander for the London 2012 Olympic Programme and Regional Director for London and the South East in the UK Border Agency.

 He was also Head of Border Control in the UK Immigration Service between 2005 and 2007 and Head of Ports and Border Management in Citizenship and Immigration Canada between 2000 and 2003.

 Smith was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to the safety and security of the London 2012 Olympic Games.

 Smith retired from public service on 31 March 2013 after over 40 years with the Home Office.
 He was succeeded by Sir Charles Montgomery.

-Upon his retirement from public service Tony Smith became Managing Director of Fortinus Global Ltd, a Global Border Security Company.
+Upon his retirement from public service Tony Smith became Managing Director of Fortinus Global Ltd, a global border security company.